-Dual Enrollment Art History Grades 11-12
+Dual Enrollment Art History Grades 11-12 Three college credit hours/On

 Three college credit hours/One high school credit Prerequisite(s): College admission criteria

 Dual Enrollment Art History is a one semester college -level course that exposes students to different areas of the visual arts which will include the study of the visual elements and the principles of design.
 The course will also cover a brief survey of the highlights of art from the Paleolithic period to modern times.